 Table 9.4 The storage of data using the indexed ragged representation (subscripts in CDL order).
 The left hand table illustrates a data variable; the right hand table contains the values of the index variable.

-In this representation, the file contains an index variable, which must be of type integer, and must have the flat dimension as its single dimension.
+In this representation, the file contains an index variable, which must be of type integer, and must have the sample dimension as its single dimension.
 The index variable contains the zero-based index of the feature to which each element belongs.
 This representation is identifiable by the presence of an attribute, instance_dimension, on the index variable, which names the dimension of the instance variables.
-For those indices of the flat dimension, into which data have not yet been written, the index variable should be pre-filled with missing values.
+For those indices of the sample dimension, into which data have not yet been written, the index variable should be pre-filled with missing values.

 9.4 FeatureType attribute

 A global attribute, featureType, is required for all Discrete Geometry representations except the orthogonal multidimensional array representation, for which it is highly recommended.
 The exception is allowed for backwards compatibility, as discussed in 9.3.1.
-A Discrete Geometry file may include arbitrary numbers of data variables, but (as of CF v1.6) all of the data variables contained in a single file must be of the single feature type indicated by the global featuretype attribute.1 The value assigned to the featureType attribute is case-insensitive; it must be one of the string values listed in the left column of Table 9.1.
+A Discrete Geometry file may include arbitrary numbers of data variables, but (as of CF v1.6) all of the data variables contained in a single file must be of the single feature type indicated by the global featureType attribute, if it is present.1 The value assigned to the featureType attribute is case-insensitive; it must be one of the string values listed in the left column of Table 9.1.

 9.5 Coordinates and metadata

-Every feature within a Discrete Geometry CF file must be unambiguously associated with an extensible collection of instance variables that identify the feature and provide other metadata as needed to describe it.
+Every feature within a Discrete Geometry CF file must be unambiguously associated with an collection of instance variables that identify the feature and provide other metadata as needed to describe it.
 Every element of every feature must be unambiguously associated with its space and time coordinates and with the feature that contains it.
 The coordinates attribute must be attached to every data variable to indicate the spatiotemporal coordinate variables that are needed to geo-locate the data.

 Where feasible a variable with the attribute cf_role should be included.
-The only acceptable values of cf_role for Discrete Geometry CF data sets are “station_id”, “profile_id”, and “trajectory_id”.
+The only acceptable values of cf_role for Discrete Geometry CF data sets are “timeseries_id”, “profile_id”, and “trajectory_id”.
 The variable carrying the cf_role attribute may have any data type.
-When a variable is assigned this attribute, it must provide a unique identifier each feature instance.
+When a variable is assigned this attribute, it must provide a unique identifier for each feature instance.
 CF files that contain timeSeries, profile or trajectory featureTypes, should include only a single occurrence of a cf_role attribute; CF files that contain timeSeriesProfile or trajectoryProfile may contain two occurrences, corresponding to the two levels of structure in these feature types.

 It is not uncommon for observational data to have two sets of coordinates for particular coordinate axes of a feature: a nominal point location and a more precise location that varies with the elements in the feature.
 For example, although an idealized vertical profile is measured at a fixed horizontal position and time, a realistic representation might include the time variations and horizontal drift that occur during the duration of the sampling.
 Similarly, although an idealized time series exists at a fixed lat-long position, a realistic representation of a moored ocean time series might include the “watch cycle” excursions of horizontal position that occur as a result of tidal currents.